 As college acceptance letters start to roll in, students everywhere breathe a collective sigh of relief.
-Once you're in you can just relax, have fun and enjoy life . . . right?
-Well, unfortunately, the college acceptance letter isn't a get-out-of-jail-free card for every decision you make.
+Once you're in you can just relax, have fun, and enjoy life... right?
+Unfortunately, the college acceptance letter isn't a get-out-of-jail-free card for every decision you make.
+There are still things you could do that could cost you your acceptance.
+It’s not a thought most students want to dwell on, but it’s important to remember at least a few key things so you can hold tight to the college of your dreams.
 To help you make careful choices and still enjoy the rest of senior year, here's a list of all the ways you can lose your college acceptance.

 Letting your grades slip